HanyuanZhang25/Multi-level-image-recognition-/README.md

 （1）	The test and train data folders contain the training and evaluation data for training and evaluation

-（2）	api1 is the interface for the model class1, facilitating the calling by front-end personnel
+（2）	api1 is the interface for the model class1, facilitating the calling by front-end

 （3）	best_class1.pth: Stores the coefficients after training the model